momargoh/MCycle/README.rst

 The Github project page can be found at `https://github.com/momargoh/MCycle <https://github.com/momargoh/MCycle>`_.
 The documentation is hosted at `https://mcycle.readthedocs.io <https://mcycle.readthedocs.io>`_.

 Contributions towards the project source code will be gratefully received.
 Feel free to contact the author via email with any queries.
-If using this package for your own research, please cite the following the publication.
+If using this package for your own research, please cite the following `publication <https://doi.org/10.21105/joss.00710>`_.

 .. code-block:: none